Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Introduction

 and

 uniformly on compact subsets of $\Omega$. \end{theorem}

 The following result is obtained from Theorem \ref{main_th}.
 It is in the spirit of \cite[Theorem 14.3]{Totik}.
 The assumptions have points in common but they are not the same.
 In some regards the conditions in \cite{Totik} are more general, in others our assumptions are weaker.
+The most notable difference is that in \cite[Theorem 14.3]{Totik} the measure $\mu$ is required to be absolutely continuous with respect to the Lebesgue measure whereas we do not need this restriction.

 \begin{theorem} Let $(\mu_n)_{n \geq 0}$ be a sequence of measures verifying $i)-ii)$.
 Let $\tau, \D \tau = v \D x,$ be a probability measure on $\Delta$ such that $\supp \tau = \Delta, v $ is continuous on $\Delta,$ and let there be constants $A, \beta > -1,$ and $\beta_0$ such that